 “I think this course contains extremely up-to-date and valuable information while being far more accessible and less stodgy than a typical insurance-related training course,” explains Zachary Neiheisel, ALM’s course development manager.

-Cannabis Insurance 101 is the first course in the certification program and is divided into six self-study modules.
+Cannabis Insurance 101 is the first course in the designation program and is divided into six self-study modules.
 It features detailed content that provides an overview of the industry, discusses the physical effects of cannabis, highlights legislation across the country, details different areas of insurance coverage and focuses on other factors carriers, brokers, agents and claims adjusters should understand.

 The CICS curriculum will also address topics such as risk management, real estate, product liability and claims, medical and health issues, as well as issues business and financial advisors should be monitoring for their clients in this industry.